ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Phones will get better in the future and get more capable when it comes to display VR experiences.
 However they will likely not play a significant role despite them beeing the chepest way to enter VR if you have the phone already and only a headset with lenses is required.
 But with the losing support it will get harder and harder and as a developer to create experiences and distribute them to your followers therfore you should not think twice about it and go with a standalone Oculus Quest, PC headset or the PSVR.

-### Qualcomm Chips

-Qualcomm already offers chips that have positional tracking in mind.
-Starting with the Snapdragon 835 in the Samsung S8 better stereo camera based tracking should be possible regarding to Qualcomm and you can read more about it here.
-Qualcomm mentions 4 key advantages of stereo over monocular 6-DoF:

-• Instant accurate scene depth

-• Faster initialization

-• Better performance with quick and rotational motions

-• Improved tolerance to camera occlusion

-### Galaxy S10 5G
-On top of the list but still somehow speculative since it is not clear if the featured hQVGA 3d [depth/time of flight sensor](https://www.youtube.com/watch?v=OMDfQC0m4i4) will work in combination with the GearVR.
-When we get access to the depth sensing data low latency positional tracking similar to the Asus Zenfone AR could be possible.
-The ultrawide field of view of the camera as well as the depth sensor could be used for better hand/moving marker tracking.
-Compatibility with the GearVR should result in a great VR experience and the 5G feature might allow for streaming high quality data directly from the cloud allowing for experiences outperforming even desktop VR.
-Interestingly it seems that support for the Daydream platform was dropped for these phones.
-Also be aware that most of the underling software is still not even developed so don't expect these features to be available anytime soon.

 ### Asus Zenfone AR
 Supporting Daydream which delivers a good enough VR experience and in combination with its highly accurate depth camera and the Google Tango software it allows for excellent positional tracking.
 The disadvantage is that Google stopped developing Tango, that almost no one owns the hardware and that no performance improvements are expected in the future making the development for this device and the Tango platform not very attractive.
 If you decide to purchase this device be aware of the overheating issue due to the rather old chipset.

-### Galaxy S10 and S10+, S8, S9 , Note8 and so on
+### Galaxy S10, S8, S9, Note8 and so on
 They deliver better performance than the S7 which is important for running hand tracking and better looking games.
 In terms of image quality, field of view and tracking latency, they are identical to the S7.
-The ultrawide field of view camera of the S10 and S10+ could be interesting for improving hand and marker tracking in the future but this would depend on the tracking software (Manomotion or uSense) and ARCore if they support the wide field of view camera.
-Be aware that the S10 dose not support Daydream so if you want to use Daydream and GearVR on the same device you should get an S8 or S9 instead.
+The ultrawide field of view camera of the S10 could be interesting for improving hand and marker tracking in the future but this would depend on the tracking software (Manomotion or uSense) and ARCore if they support the wide field of view camera.
+Be aware that the S10 doesn't support Daydream so if you want to use Daydream and GearVR on the same device you should get an S8 or S9 instead.

 ### Galaxy S7
-Runs ARCore and works with many GearVR headsets without immediately overheating.
-For hand-tracking the performance might be not enough but this is still an open research question.
-In combination with a cheap second hand GearVR for roughly 30$ it might be the best value device for experiencing VR right now.
+Runs ARCore and works with many GearVR headsets but tends to overheat quickly.
+In combination with a cheap second hand GearVR for roughly 30$ it might be the cheapest device for experiencing mobile VR right now.
 This software project was tested on the S7.

 ### Daydream ready phones
 They are powerful, often also support ARCore and the VR quality with the second generation Daydream View is almost as good as GearVR.
 Daydream is a much more open platform compared to GearVR and runs on [multiple phones](https://vr.google.com/daydream/smartphonevr/phones/) which only need to meet the [hardware requirements](https://www.androidauthority.com/google-daydream-ready-phones-705245/) and the ok from Google or the device manufacturer to be supported.
 That said the S10 didn't seem to get Daydream support which is strange since it clearly has the capable hardware.
 It should be possible to root and force Daydream on the S10 or other ARCore ready phones but that trick comes which some risks and might not work for you in my case testing it on the S7 once it kind of worked but I had many issues making it unusable.
 If you are interested in how to force Daydream on your device have a look at [this](https://www.xda-developers.com/force-daydream-vr-compatibility/) and [this XDA developer post](https://forum.xda-developers.com/mobile-vr/google-daydream-vr/magisk-daydream-cardboard-enabler-nfc-t3917601).